quoid/coin-ticker/README.md

 ## Installation

-Download the latest coin_ticker.safariextz release and double-click it to install.
+Download the [latest coin_ticker.safariextz](https://github.com/quoid/coin-ticker/releases) release and double-click it to install.

 ## Usage

-Once installed and you click the extension for the first time you'll have to click the settings icon to set which cryptocurrency pairs you'd like to track.
+Once installed, and you've clicked the extension for the first time, you'll have to click the settings icon to set which cryptocurrency pairs you'd like to track.

 ![settings image](https://raw.githubusercontent.com/quoid/coin-ticker/sandbox/etc/settings.png)